laurismelderis/physics-js/course/2_EXERCISES.md

 <img src="./assets/2_EXERCISE_IMG_1.png" style="width: 500px;">

-True statements are **A**, because the velocity after every second is getting greater and greater, and **D**, because after every second the velocity is increasing with a smaller.
+True statements are **A**, because the velocity after every second is getting greater and greater, and **D**, because after every second the velocity is increasing with smaller units.

 False statements are **C and B**